ParticleEmitter

 Determines the world size over individual particles' lifetimes.

-Determines a random range of speeds a new particle can have upon emission, measured in studs per second.
+Determines a random range of velocities (minimum to maximum) at which new particles will emit, measured in studs per second.

 Determines the angles at which particles may be randomly emit, measured in degrees.

-Allows for non-uniform scaling of a particle, curve-controlled over the particle's lifetime.
+Allows for non-uniform scaling of particles, curve-controlled over their lifetime.

-Value between 0-1 that controls the speed of the particle effect.
+Value between 0 and 1 that controls the speed of the particle effect.

 Determines the transparency of particles over their individual lifetimes.